-Martha Louise is a great, great granddaughter of Alexandra of Denmark who married Victoria and Albert’s eldest son, Albert Edward, in 1863.
+Alexandra of Denmark, who married Victoria and Albert’s eldest son, Albert Edward, in 1863 also owned a special ring contained an emerald.
 When she became engaged, the Danish princess was presented with a ring bearing stones that spelled out ”Bertie”, the name by which her intended was known to his family and friends.

 The acrostic style ring was gaining popularity at the time and the princess, already a fashion setter, helped boost its profile further.
 The gems used were a beryl, an emerald, a ruby, a topaz, a jacinth and a final emerald – the first letters of each stone formed ”Bertie”.

 Perhaps the best known royal engagement ring to feature an emerald is that presented to Wallis Simpson by the man who gave up a throne to make her his wife.

 By October 1936, the relationship between Edward VIII, King and Emperor, and the twice married Mrs Simpson was causing controversy.
 Mrs Simpson’s previous marriages were seen as a major impediment to her marrying the monarch but as divorce proceedings from her second husband, Ernest Simpson, got under way, Edward became more determined than ever to wed Wallis.

 On October 27 1936, as a court began the process of ending her marriage, Wallis received an engagement ring from the king.
 It featured a 19.77 carat emerald flanked by diamonds and set on platinum.
 Six weeks later, with opposition to their union intensifying, Edward abdicated to ”marry the woman I love.”